Summary

 Nearby

-- Kamakura Beach — about 20 minutes on foot.
+- Kencho-ji — the oldest Zen temple in Kamakura, about 12 minutes on foot.

 Support this Guide